AthanKanavos/Alzheimers-Disease-MRI-CNN/README.md

 Architecture 2 achieved the strongest reported accuracy for this experimental setting.

-Results from this reconstruction may differ because the original work does not report every preprocessing choice, initialization value, regularization setting, random seed, or implementation detail.
+Results may vary depending on the software environment, preprocessing pipeline, random initialization, hyperparameter configuration, and hardware platform.

 ## Citation